B2B Outreach for Nonprofits: 5 Ways to Reach Donors Without Cold Calling

 Build your outreach around the concept of giving circles.
 Group 5 to 10 individual donors who share a cause area.
 Facilitate introductions between them.
 Create a collaborative giving structure where they pool resources for collective impact.

 This strategy works because donors want community.
 Wealthy individuals who give to education want to meet other education philanthropists.
 Business owners who care about homelessness want to connect with others fighting the same battle.
-You are not asking for money.
-You are building a network.
+You aren’t asking for money. you’re building a network.

 To execute this, start with one or two warm donor relationships you already have.
 Ask for introductions to their peers.
 Frame the conversation around collective impact rather than individual asks.